pschachte/groundness/README.md

 time), and then in the second, top-down, phase, uses the results computed in the first phase to determine the groundness of arguments to each predicate.
-This approach is sound, but loses precision unless the analysis domain is /condensing/, which the Pos domain is.
+This approach is sound, but loses precision unless the analysis domain is _condensing_, which the Pos domain is.